BM (singer): Early life, education and career

 He attended Carshalton College in Carshalton, England, where he obtained a BTEC national diploma in Music Technology in 2010.
 His commitment and enthusiasm were commended by his tutors, particularly his use of Additional Learner Support to strengthen his literacy skills.
 Your Local Guardian reported that he achieved top marks in his program.
-While at Carshalton College, BM co-founded the musical group DRT with Sona and Mellie, which signed to a record label and achieved moderate success in the United Kingdom with the electro-rap single "Get Mad Now", released on 17 September 2010.
-The track was later featured in a nationwide Specsavers advertising campaign.
-In 2011, BM was named among South London's top students and received the Best Learner Award, competing against thousands of students from colleges across Croydon, Kingston, Bromley, Richmond, Sutton, and Merton.
+During his time at college, he also stayed very active outside the classroom.
+He helped start a music group called DRT with Sona and Mellie, and they went on to sign with a record label.
+DRT gained moderate success in the UK with their electro-rap single "Get Mad Now", which was released on 17 September 2010, and later became even more popular after being featured in a nationwide Specsavers advertisement.
+The next year, in 2011, BM was named among South London's top students and received the Best Learner Award, standing out among thousands of students from colleges across Croydon, Kingston, Bromley, Richmond, Sutton, and Merton.
 He received the award at the House of Lords on 18 May 2011.
 Alongside his studies, he served as a class representative, assisted with music equipment setup for college events, and produced graphic designs for the Music Technology department.

 BM earned his Bachelor's degree in Music Technology with Upper Second Class (2:1) honors in 2012.

 2015–2017: "Lelo Eko Yinda" and Ebebi

 BM later found his footing as a solo artist in the midsummer of 2012, incorporating bright Afro-pop tones in his early single "Lelo Eko Yinda".
-The record, featuring Nigerian singer Sona, earned him the Best Song at the Congolese Achievement Awards in 2013.
+The song, which featured Sona, was well received and earned him the Best Song at the Congolese Achievement Awards in 2013.

-On 24 February 2015, BM released his debut solo album, Ebebi, which consisted of 15 tracks.
+A few years later, on 24 February 2015, he released his debut solo album, Ebebi, which consisted of 15 tracks.
 It included guest appearances by Dymunds, Will Son, DJ Leo, Champion, Freezah Sterling, and Yemo.
-The album's eponymous ndombolo-inspired lead single gained traction across Africa, Europe, and the Americas, with internet personalities actively emulating its dance routines and encouraging others to take part.
-Filmed in London and directed by Sam Kirk, the music video featured appearances from internationally-based dancers like Sheryl Isako, Ceecee, Gugu, Junior Drogba, Detroit model SupaWoman, Valentine Artiste, Mad Dog, and Freezah.
+The album's eponymous ndombolo-inspired lead single quickly went viral online, with many influencers sharing dance videos and encouraging others to join in.
+The accompanying London-shot music video, directed by Sam Kirk, included dancers like Sheryl Isako, Ceecee, Gugu, Junior Drogba, Detroit model SupaWoman, Valentine Artiste, Mad Dog, and Freezah.
 Speaking to the Jamaica Star, BM said he was thrilled to see people worldwide dancing to his music.
 His publicist, Malaika, remarked that the ndombolo-inspired dance craze was rapidly spreading and could become the next significant global phenomenon.
-Meanwhile, "Makolongulu" significantly boosted BM's visibility and solidified his standing in Afro-pop.
-Initially released as a standalone track, it was later included on Ebebi.
-The song, which incorporates strong ndombolo elements, runs at 113 BPM in the key of E major.
+Meanwhile, "Makolongulu", first released as a standalone single before appearing on Ebebi, achieved moderate success and features a tempo of 113 BPM in the key of E major.